 Drums are cylindrical vessels that are used in the process units for a variety of functions.
-These include intermediate liquid collection, product storage, separation of two different products of different densities, surging, reflux accumulation and de-aeration.
-For the above-mentioned functions, internals required are limited to baffles, demister pads, vortex breakers, distributor piping and draw off piping.
+These include intermediate liquid collection, product storage, separation of two different products of different densities, surging, reflux accumulation, and de-aeration.
+For the above-mentioned functions, the internals required are limited to baffles, demister pads, vortex breakers, distributor piping, and draw-off piping.

 Types of drums

 Drums are divided into two categories, depending on the orientation of the cylindrical axis.
 Thus, we have horizontal and vertical drums.
-Inclined drums are treated as horizontal drums for most cases.
+Inclined drums are treated as horizontal drums in most cases.

-The piping designer is should economize piping interconnections between the drum and its adjacent equipments when locating the drum.
+The piping designer is should economize piping interconnections between the drum and its adjacent equipment when locating the drum.
 The following documents are needed to locate the drum on the plot plan.